petersatsuse/azure-compute-docs/articles/virtual-machines/compare-compute-products.md

 # Compare compute products (VM-based)

 Microsoft Azure offers a variety of virtual machine based compute products designed to meet different workload requirements.
-Standard Virtual Machines (VMs), Virtual Machine Scale Sets (VMSS), and Compute Fleet are some of the compute orchestration products that provide flexibility and scalability for various applications.
+Standard Virtual Machines (VMs), Virtual Machine Scale Sets (VMSS), and Compute Fleet are some of the compute products that provide flexibility and scalability for various applications.

 [Virtual Machines (VMs)](/azure/virtual-machines/overview) are the fundamental building blocks of Azure compute.
 They offer full control over the operating system and applications, making them suitable for a wide range of workloads, including legacy applications, custom software, and development environments.
 VMs provide the flexibility to choose the operating system, size, and configuration that best fits your needs.